fable-compiler/Fable/README.md

   **no structural comparison** for records, unions, tuples or collections.
 This may change in the future upon users' feedback.

-- **Map and Set** default to the new ES6 Map and Set classes which must increase performance, but with the downside that adding and removing operations are **mutable**.

 - **Debugging the F# code is not perfect**.
 For example, you may see the debugger jump directly to the last expression in many functions.
-This is normal and due to the optimizations performed on the generated code.
+This is normal and due to the optimizations performed on the generated JS code.

 To know more, read [Compatibility](docs/compatibility.md).